ZZ2266/.github.io/COMFAST/N1V2/wireless_device_dissoc/readme.md

 # COMFAST CF-N1 V2 V2.6.0 Command Injection in `wireless_device_dissoc`
+PS:

-Setting up the environment using tools like qemu may be difficult; it is recommended to purchase a physical device.
+1.Setting up the environment using tools like qemu may be difficult; it is recommended to purchase a physical device.

+2.This vulnerability can be combined with CVE-2022-45724 to achieve unauthenticated RCE.

 ## Overview

 A command injection vulnerability exists in the COMFAST CF-N1 V2 (firmware V2.6.0) within the `wireless_device_dissoc` API (`/usr/bin/webmgnt`, function `sub_415F54`).
 Attackers can inject arbitrary commands via the `mac` parameter, enabling unauthorized execution of system commands, access to sensitive information, or full compromise of the device.